amantham20/HowToTrainAProgrammer/02-java-print.md

 # Printing in Java

-Let's start the beautiful journey of Java.
-In the last chapter, we showed you how to run a Java program on different platforms.
-We also wrote a program to print *Hello World* on the screen.
-But you still don't know how the program worked and printed "Hello World".
-In this chapter, we are going to look at the working of that program.

-The code in the previous chapter was:
+Let's take the first step in the journey of learning how to code.
+In this chapter, we will learn how to print something on the screen.
+Printing is the first step in learning any programming language.

 ```java
 class Hello {